nickbild/vectron_vga/README.md

 Coming soon!

-Vectron VGA generates a 640x480 @ 60Hz VGA signal and is designed to interface with the [Vectron 64](https://github.com/nickbild/vectron_64) 6502-based breadboard computer.
+Vectron VGA generates a 640x480@60Hz 3-bit color VGA signal and is designed to interface with the [Vectron 64](https://github.com/nickbild/vectron_64) 6502-based breadboard computer.
 The interface can also be used by other devices such as Arduino microcontroller dev boards ([example here](https://github.com/nickbild/vectron_vga/tree/master/sram_vectron_simulator)).

+The resolution is reduced to 160x120@60Hz, because anything higher just isn't retro enough for me.  :)  This also reduces the VRAM requirements and processing overhead of screen updates, as an added benefit.

 ## How It Works